Mid-East Region, Ireland

 From 1994 to 2014, the region was governed by the Mid-East Regional Authority.
 As of 2015, it is a strategic planning area within the Eastern and Midland Regional Assembly.

 The Mid-East has experienced continuous population growth since 1961.
 This growth is primarily influenced by the regions close proximity to Dublin.
-The region has large urban areas and contains almost 20 towns with a population of over 5,000.
+The region has large urban areas and contains more than 25 towns with a population of over 5,000.
 But the region mostly has a rural landscape and the total area of viable agricultural land in the Mid-East is 69%.
 The manufacturing industry employs a significant number of people in the region and it is the location of high tech industries in areas such as Leixlip and Bray.

 The region contains notable tourist attractions such as Trim Castle, Kildare Cathedral, Brú na Bóinne and Glendalough.
 Prominent geographical features include the River Liffey, the Wicklow Mountains and the Curragh of Kildare which is a major centre of stud farming.